 About the prize

-We are delighted that WAF’s founder partner, GROHE, will once again supported the Water Prize.
-GROHE is supporting research into tackling unique challenges that water presents, with the winning initiative awarded £10,000 of funding.
-The results of this work were presented at WAF 2025 on the Festival Hall Stage and the overall winner received their trophy at the Gala Dinner.
+We are delighted to announce that WAF’s founder partner, GROHE, will once again support the Water Prize.
+GROHE is backing research to address the unique challenges presented by water, with the winning initiative set to receive £10,000 in funding.
+The results of this work will be presented at WAF 2025 on the Festival Hall Stage, and the overall winner will be awarded their trophy at the Gala Dinner on the final day of the festival in Miami.

-The GROHE Water Prize 2025 will reward first-class thought leadership, innovation and research initiatives.
-The programme supplied funding which contributed towards work in universities or other research institutions investigating aspects of these subjects.
+The GROHE Water Prize 2025 will recognise exceptional thought leadership, innovation, and research initiatives.
+The programme will provide funding for work at universities or other research institutions focused on these crucial areas.

 2024 Winner